Aluriak/Delaunator/README.md

 - [ ] implement iterator on the N nearest neighbors of a vertex;
 - [ ] implement iterator on the N nearest neighbors of a vertex that respect a predicat;
 - [ ] permit to user to choose preprocessor options by config files or other useful way;
+- [ ] write API documentation;
+- [ ] allow to TrianguledObject to be present in multiple Delaunator instances;

 ## MAYBE-A-DAY DO LIST